spyder-ide/spyder-docs/doc/profiler.rst

 If you'd like to cancel an in-progress run, click the :guilabel:`Stop` button in the top right, and if profiling fails for any reason, the :guilabel:`Output` dialog will be displayed, indicating the error that occurred.

-You can double-click an item in the profiler to go directly to the file and line in the :doc:`editor` where it was called.
+By double-clicking an item in the Profiler, you'll be taken to the file and line in the :doc:`editor` where it was called.

 .. image:: images/profiler/profiler-open-file.gif
    :alt: Spyder Profiler pane, showing opening a file when clicking on its analysis